donald-macritchie/hangman/README.md

 ### Losing the Game

- - If the user gets the stage in the game where they have incorrectly guessed letters, that they lose all their lives, the game will end.
+ - If the user gets to the stage in the game where they have incorrectly guessed enough letters, that they lose all their lives, the game will end.

 ![This is a screenshot of game over](./assets/screenshots/wrong_letter_game_over.png)